Building a Near Real-Time Discovery Platform with AWS

 - Firehose automatically buffers the data (in this case, 5MB size or 5 minutes interval, whichever condition is satisfied first) and delivers the data to Amazon S3.

-- A Python Lambda function is triggered when a new file is created on S3 and indexes the S3 file content to Amazon Elasticsearch Service.
+- A Python Lambda function is triggered when a new file is created on S3 and indexes the S3 file content to Amazon OpenSearch Service.

 - The Kibana application runs on top of the Elasticsearch index to provide a visual display of the data.

-Important: Streaming data can be pushed directly to Amazon Elasticsearch Service.
-The architecture described in this post is recommended when data has to be persisted on S3 for further batch/advanced analysis (lambda architecture,not related to AWS Lambda) in addition to the near-real-time analysis on top of Elasticsearch Service, which might retain only “hot data” (last x hours).
+Important: Streaming data can be pushed directly to Amazon OpenSearch Service.
+The architecture described in this post is recommended when data has to be persisted on S3 for further batch/advanced analysis (lambda architecture,not related to AWS Lambda) in addition to the near-real-time analysis on top of Amazon OpenSearch Service, which might retain only “hot data” (last x hours).